12 Herbal Insect Repellents

 Do you hate mosquitoes and other biting pests, but hate the smell of bug spray just as much?
 Try some of these herbal insect repellents!

-Citronella — If the word citronella makes you think of tiki torches, the people at the candle companies are doing their jobs right.
-But citronella isn’t just for candles.
+Citronella isn’t just for candles.
 You can wear it, too.
 Citronella is extracted from a species of lemongrass, and is one of the most beloved mosquito repelling substances around (mosquitoes were apparently not included in that unscientific survey).

-Lavender — While lavender is an almost universally loved fragrance among humans, bugs just hate it!
+While lavender is an almost universally loved fragrance among humans, bugs just hate it!
 Lavender is great for repelling flies, mosquitoes, gnats, and other pests.
 You can even rub some lavender oil on your dogs (not cats) to help repel fleas.
 Please consult your vet before using on your dog.

-Peppermint — Misting peppermint oil onto your skin is a nice, cool, refreshing treat in the summertime.
+Misting peppermint oil onto your skin is a nice, cool, refreshing treat in the summertime.
 It doesn’t hurt that pests, such as mosquitoes and fleas, hate the smell.
 Be sure you dilute with water or a carrier oil.

-Rosemary — The oil of this fragrant wood makes a very effective mosquito repellent.
+The oil of rosemary makes a very effective mosquito repellent.
 It’s good in soup, too.

 Any of these herbs or woods can be purchased in essential oil form, or you can make your own extracts.
 Just crush the plant and soak it in three parts alcohol per one part of solid material.
 Bottle it up and let it sit for a few weeks before using.